huned/node-stopwords/README.md

 ## Usage ##

+    // get an array of english stopwords require('stopwords').english;

-    require('stopwords').english; // an array of strings
+    // get an array of spanish stopwords require('stopwords').spanish;

 :q!